Draxion2/the-regex-tutorial/gist-template.md

 Returning back to the lengthy regex above, we are presented with 3 bracket expressions.

 - `[a-z0-9_\.-]`<br>
-This group will match a string that contains any character or number, along with any special characters because of the character class `.`<br>
+This group will match a string that contains any character or number, along with any special characters because of the character class `.`
 - `[\da-z\.-]`<br>
 This group will match any string that contains any character after a digit because of the character class `\d`.
-It will then match any character after because of the `.`.<br>
+It will then match any character after because of the `.`
 - `[a-z\.]`<br>
 This group will match any character, regardless of being a letter, number, or special character

 ## Author

 Thank you so much for reading my tutorial on Regex.
 My name is Holdan McMullen and I'm on my own personal journey to becoming a full-stack web developer.
-I began coding front-end about 8 years ago and got ingrigued into learning more.
-The state of Utah is where I was born and raised and currently live and study to beoming a full-stack developer.
+I began coding front-end about 8 years ago and got intrigued by learning more.
+The state of Utah is where I was born and raised and currently live and studying to become a full-stack developer.

 [Github Profile](https://github.com/Draxion2)